Item Price without VAT = retailPrice / (taxRate + 1) VAT Amount = retailPrice - itemPriceWithoutVAT

-VAT stands for "Value-Added Tax" and is a method of calculating and collecting taxes when an item is sold.
+VAT stands for "Value-Added Tax", and it’s a method of calculating and collecting taxes when an item is sold.

 To calculate a VAT amount, we need to apply the tax rate to the pre-tax price of the item.
 Since the retail price includes VAT, we need to work backwards.